ZeyadElSaeed/chat_system/README.md

 - **Asynchronous Processing**: Uses Redis and Sidekiq for handling background jobs, such as creating applicatios, chats and messages and editing applications and messages.
 In addition to a background job to reindex the Message model after craeting and updating.
 - **Optimized Performance**: Designed to minimize direct MySQL queries during request handling by using background jobs for async operations and using appropriate indexing for improved performance.
 - **Containerized Deployment**: The entire application stack can be deployed using Docker and Docker Compose with a single command: `docker-compose up`.
+- **Dummy Data**: Upon intializing the app server, dummy data is loaded to create 3 applications with their associated chats and messsages using `faker`.

 # Project Setup and Build Instructions